 SiteGroud’s shared hosting plan has a similar, equally easy-to-use WordPress installation and domain registration process.
 The site asks you whether you have a domain name or need to register one, in our case since you are creating your first site you need to register a domain.

 SiteGround vs BlueHost

-Really anyone’s pick, I suggest that you have a look at both and decide based on which ever domain registration and WordPress installation process seems easier.
-But personally I feel it doesn’t matter much and you shouldn’t worry too much over which of the two hosting services to go with.
+I suggest that you look at both and decide based on whatever domain registration and WordPress installation process seems more manageable.
+But I feel it doesn’t matter much, and you shouldn’t worry too much over which of the two hosting services to go with.

-If you’d like a far more elaborate list of shared hosting service providers, check out our WordPress hosting guide.
+Check out our WordPress hosting guide if you’d like a far more elaborate list of shared hosting service providers.

 WordPress Admin Screens